itiligent/Sonos-OpenWRT-VLANs/README.md

 ### **Step 4: Explicitly Allow All Multicast Only between LAN, GUEST & IOT VLANs**

-Because step 3 added multicast restrictions to and from the WAN interface, simpler catch-all rules for the full multicast block (224.0.0.0/4) can now be used internally.
-This RFC1112 block strategy keeps firewall rules managable, and also supports cross-VLAN multicast for any other devices that use mDNS or similar for network discovery.
+With WAN multicast already restricted (step 3), a single catch-all rule for 224.0.0.0/4 can now be applied internally.
+This RFC1112 block simplifies firewall management and enables cross-VLAN multicast for device discovery.

 Add the following to `/etc/config/firewall` directly below the rules from step 3: